 - Faculty letter of recommendation – provides evidence of any relevant research experience and the student’s ability to complete their project independently

 - A brief personal statement (up to five pages in length)

 - Proposed period of research (Winter intersession or Summer term)

 - Writing sample (up to 20 pages in length)

 - One letter of support from a faculty member

 Submit your application portfolio to Myranda Fuentes, Institutional History Research Specialist and chair of the selection committee.
 Your letter of support should be sent separately to the same address by your recommender.

 The selection committee will not consider your application until it has received your recommender’s letter.
 We will notify you once we receive the letter, but you are responsible for ensuring its delivery.

 As this research relies on the services of other repositories to external researchers, certain externship destinations may be unavailable as COVID-19 policies evolve at different institutions.
-We will update this page to reflect those changes when relevant.
+Students are responsible for navigating the policies of their peer institution of choice.